Augmenting Diffs With Runtime Information: Introduction

 In this paper, we present a study on using runtime information for explaining code diffs.
 This is a challenging task because there is an overwhelming number of events and values happening at runtime.
 This endeavor requires three components: first, a proper algorithm to monitor and select data during the execution of both the original and patched versions of a program; second, an efficient algorithm to extract runtime differences between the collected traces; third, the extracted runtime differences should be integrated into code diffs in a useful manner for code reviewers.

 In this paper, we propose \toolname, a novel system to augment code diffs with runtime information.
-Given a code diff and a test case written in Java, \toolname runs the test on both versions and uses the Java Debug Interface (JDI) to collect \textit{program states} during the execution, where program states consist of values assigned to specific, relevant variables.
+Given a code diff and a test case written in Java, \toolname runs the test on both versions and uses Java bytecode instrumentation to collect \textit{program states} during the execution, where program states consist of values assigned to specific, relevant variables.
 After collecting program states, \toolname employs an original algorithm to find the variable values that are unique, in the sense that they only occur in one execution of the program under test.
 The first relevant unique variable value is added to the code diff to obtain an \emph{augmented diff}, that is a diff with both static and dynamic differences. \toolname is the first tool that augments code diffs with relevant runtime difference information.

 To assess the effectiveness of \toolname, we run it on \dssize code diffs from the bug benchmark Defects4J \cite{just2014defects4j}.
-Our results show \toolname detects a unique program state for 90.6\% (532/\dssize) of the code diffs.
-This outperforms the most related work, \ddiff \cite{kanda2022didiffff}.
-To assess \toolname's applicability, we perform a field study on 50 code diffs from a diverse set of 10 real-world open-source projects. \toolname successfully analyzes 90\% (45/50) of these code diffs.
-Finally, we conduct a manual analysis on 29 of those real-world code diffs for which \toolname augments the diff with runtime differences.
+Our results show that \toolname detects a unique program state for 95\% (555/\dssize) of the code diffs in the benchmark.
+This outperforms the most related work, \ddiff \cite{kanda2022didiffff}. \ddiff is a web application to view the runtime value differences of a Java program.
+To assess \toolname's applicability, we perform a field study on 50 code diffs from a diverse set of 10 real-world open-source projects. \toolname successfully analyzes 96\% (48/50) of these code diffs.
+We conduct a manual analysis on 30 of those real-world code diffs for which \toolname augments the diff with runtime differences.
 This manual analysis confirms the usefulness of \toolname in terms of correctness, understandability, and causal relation with the intended runtime behavioral change.
+Finally, we perform a user study and ask eight participants to rate them in terms of their usefulness, clarity, and novelty.
+The results confirm that developers find augmenting code diffs with runtime data a useful and promising practice.

 To sum up, \toolname is a novel tool that goes beyond existing explanation tools that only focus on static data \cite{liu2020atom}, by integrating runtime differences into code diffs. \toolname is the first approach that can provide developers with a concise set of runtime differences, usable for code review.